-The track includes hands-on, in-school gardening lessons from SLUG staff during standing monthly site visits.
+Seed Schools will receive hands-on, in-school gardening lessons from SLUG staff during standing monthly site visits.
 In addition, Seed School teachers will attend training sessions where they receive materials such as grow lights, seeds, seedlings, compost, and the necessary skills to make their indoor and outdoor gardens a success.

 © 2006 Copyright